 \section{Discussion and conclusions}

-\subsection{Cold Jupiters and small planets are friends, foes, or indifferent?}
+\subsection{Cold Jupiters and small planets: friends, foes, or indifferent?}

-In the present work we first investigated the possible SP-CJ relation as a function of stellar metallicity and mass, and did not reveal any correlation or anticorrelation (i.e., SPs and CJs are neither friends nor foes) in eight of the nine mass and metallicity bins, that is at sub-solar mass for any metallicity as well as at super-solar mass for solar and sub-solar metallicity.
-We instead found an enhancement of CJs in SP systems (i.e., SPs and CJs could be friends) at super-solar mass and metallicity, though at less than $3\sigma$, in general agreement with BL25.
+In this work, we first investigated the possible SP-CJ relation as a function of stellar metallicity and mass.
+This did not reveal any correlation or anticorrelation (i.e., SPs and CJs are neither friends nor foes) in eight of the nine mass and metallicity bins, that is, at sub-solar mass for any metallicity and at super-solar mass for solar and sub-solar metallicity.
+We instead find an enhancement of CJs in SP systems (i.e., SPs and CJs could be friends) at super-solar mass and metallicity, though at less than $3\sigma$, in general agreement with BL25.

-We could not unveil any SP-CJ trends with planet multiplicity and composition, which would further disfavor the anticorrelation models predicting a dearth of CJs in SP systems (Sect.~\ref{introduction}).
-Nonetheless, it should be noted that (i) the limited sub-samples of SP systems with CJs (27 systems) inevitably result in large error bars on the CJ occurrence rates, making it difficult to reveal possible weak correlations or anticorrelations with planet properties; and (ii) the SP multiplicity considered in this work relies on the known (that is, detected) SPs and may be different from the true one, especially if non-transiting SPs with relatively long period ($P\sim25-100$~d) and/or low mass went undetected by the RV follow up.
+We do not find any SP-CJ trends with planet multiplicity and composition, which further challenge the anticorrelation models predicting a dearth of CJs in SP systems (Sect.~\ref{introduction}).
+Nonetheless, it should be noted that (i) the limited subsamples of SP systems with CJs (27 systems) inevitably result in large uncertainties in CJ occurrence rates, making it difficult to detect possible weak correlations or anticorrelations with planet properties; and (ii) the SP multiplicity considered in this work is based on the detected SPs and may be different from the true multiplicity, especially if non-transiting SPs with relatively long periods ($P\sim25-100$~d) and/or low mass were not detected by RV follow-up.